 Strain Relief Too Hard

 Then too, the strain relief at the lightening plug end is not flexible enough.
 Built from nearly the same rigid plastic as the plug body, that’s no wonder.
-So, it’s unclear how much protection this strain relief offers in the IXCC 6 foot lightning cable.
+So, it’s unclear how much protection this strain relief offers.
 In fact, what we think is strain relief sleeves may just be part of the connector body.
 IXCC may not have intended to provide strain relief.
 So, reinforced yet flexible strain relief would improve this cable markedly.

 Not Full USB Charging Support